KhronosGroup/OpenCL-CLHPP/README.txt

     A simple example application using the very basic features of the header and generating cl.hpp dynamically through the build system.

   tests:
     A (very small, incomplete) set of regression tests.
 Building the tests requires Python, Ruby, Unity and CMock.
-For the last two I've used Unity 2.0.113 (from SourceForge [1]) and CMock top-of-tree from Github [2] (the version 2.0.204 on Sourceforge does not work).
-The version of Unity on Github may well work too.
+For the last two I've used Unity 2.1.0 [1] and CMock top-of-tree from Github [2] (the version 2.0.204 on Sourceforge does not work).
 At the moment there is no way to skip building the tests.

   CMake scripts:
     A build system that both generates the example and drives generation of cl.hpp.